maliknyc/karmagambler.github.io/content/posts/post-5/index.md

 ![Image alt](images/sim_outputs.png)

-I'll dump a bunch of the visualizations from the simulation runs below:
+Please see below for a bunch of the visualizations from the simulation runs:

 ![Image alt](images/high_log_WP.png)
 ![Image alt](images/high_log_log_WP.png)